Secondary Hemostasis: Coagulation Cascade

 Disorders and Treatments

-The finely tuned cascade of coagulation factors ensures our blood flows smoothly and wounds heal efficiently.
+The finely tuned blood coagulation cascade ensures our blood flows smoothly and wounds heal efficiently.
 But what happens when some players are missing or malfunctioning?
 This is where bleeding disorders come in, a collection of conditions characterized by excessive or uncontrolled bleeding.

 Intrinsic Pathway